 Since adoption of the OTC Policy, Redondo Beach has operated at decreasing capacities, with average annual capacity factors decreasing from 4.7 percent in 2012 to 1.6 percent in 2019.
 If its compliance date is extended, Redondo Beach is expected to operate at or below the annual average capacity factors from 2019, thereby minimizing impingement and entrainment impacts.

-As shown in Figures 1 and 2, which display the historic and projected water usage by the combined OTC fleet without and with a Redondo Beach extension, total statewide OTC daily flow rates should not be significantly impacted by an extension of the Redondo Beach compliance date to December 31, 2023.
-Additionally, daily average OTC water use on a statewide scale is projected to be at or below design flow rates from the original OTC Policy compliance schedule when the policy was adopted in 2010.
+As shown in Figure 1, which displays the historic and projected water usage by the combined OTC fleet without and with a Redondo Beach extension, total statewide OTC daily flow rates should not be significantly impacted by an extension of the Redondo Beach compliance date to December 31, 2023.
+Additionally, daily average OTC water use on a statewide scale is projected to be at or below design flow rates from the OTC Policy compliance schedule, as amended, when the policy was adopted in 2010.

 Based on these findings, impacts to marine life are expected to be at or below the baseline established in the 2010 Final SED if the compliance date for Redondo Beach is extended.
 See Section 7 of this Staff Report for additional discussion.

+Figure 1: Historic and Projected Water usage by the Combined OTC Fleet With and Without a Redondo Beach Extension

 Mitigation of Impacts to Marine Life